Barathkrishna14/AppTeq-Solutions/README.md

 # appteq_solutions

-A new Flutter project.
+A Project to Maintain Attendance in Flutter

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application to Maintain a Attendance For a Employee Working in a Office This Project works By Fetching Their Geolocation to Make sure that they are in office.
+Here This Application Connects With FireBase Database

 A few resources to get you started if this is your first Flutter project: